vasu557/concepts/Life Skills/spring_mvc.md

 ## What is MVC Architecture

 MVC stands for Model, View, and Controller.
+It divides an application into three main parts.

+### Model
-- Model handles data and business logic and interacts with the database
+- Model represents data and business logic
+- It interacts with the database
+- Example: user data, product details

+### View
-- View displays data to the user
+- View is responsible for displaying data to the user
+- It shows the output on the screen
+- Example: HTML or JSP pages

+### Controller
-- Controller handles user requests and connects Model and View
+- Controller handles user requests
+- It connects Model and View
+- It processes input and returns output

 ## Working of MVC